8 When Words Were Spoken

 Exploratory Exercises

 The spoken language of many Native communities continues to be taught either through the Native communities themselves and/or through select secondary and higher education communities.
-In addition, some languages are taught online through numerous resources including Native community offices of language, culture and/or history.
-Here are a selection of websites available online that provide access to a variety of lessons focused on a given Nation’s language.
+In addition, some languages are taught online through resources including Native community offices of language, culture and/or history.
+Here is a selection of websites available online that provide access to a variety of lessons focused on a given Nation’s language.
 After having read this chapter, choose two different websites and review a few of the lessons provided.
 Analyze these languages, experience their polysynthetic nature, their grammatical structure and the like.
 In addition to pure spoken language, what alternative forms of communication are presented within the websites to further your knowledge of expression in the chosen languages.
 How are the languages being taught or revealed to you?
 What topics are explored in the early stages of language learning?
-What forms of media are utilized to enhance the learning experience?
+What forms of media are used to enhance the learning experience?

 Review Chapter one and two of Choctaw I – https://www.choctawnation.com/lessons/choctaw-1/